aenarete/KiteSimulators.jl/docs/Installation.md

 juliaup add 1.10
 juliaup update
 ```
-If that doesn't work, look at other options to install `juliaup` at https://github.com/JuliaLang/juliaup .
+If that doesn't work, download https://install.julialang.org/Julia.appinstaller and double-click on
+the downloaded file to install it.

+#### Optional
+It is suggested to install [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/install) .
+Copy and paste works better, unicode works much better and you can use it with `bash` or `Command Prompt`, whatever you prefer.
+It is suggested to set one of these two as default using the `Settings` menu of Windows Terminal.

 ### Linux